ciDSproj/timeseries_forecast/README.md

 # CO2 Forecasting with Time Series
 ## Overview
-This analysis is focused on CO2 atmospheric concentrations dataset.
+This analysis focuses on CO2 atmospheric concentrations dataset.
 It contains data preparation and exploration using visualization and STL decomposition, and building a seasonal ARIMA model used for producing one-step ahead, dynamic, and future forecasts.

 ## Resources Used
 - Python 3.7